 Building an organization that can achieve a chosen destiny is a perplexing challenge.
 The people we need to push the envelope for innovation chafe under the very structure required to support the innovation once born.

-Despite that three out of five organizations do strategic plans and the near unanimity of recommendations, there are a number of complaints people raise as justification for not joining the cause.
+Despite the fact that three out of five organizations do strategic plans and the near unanimity of recommendations, there are a number of complaints people raise as justification for not joining the cause.
 The first and most prevalent compliant is that few people actually use their strategic plans in the here and now and that they really do gather dust.
 Here’s how it all works according to balanced scorecard experts Robert Kaplan and David Norton:

 To formulate their strategic plans, senior executives go off-site annually and engage for several days in active discussion facilitated by senior planning and development managers or external consultants.
 The outcome of this exercise is a strategic plan articulating where the company expects (or hopes or prays) to be in three, five and ten years.
 Typically, such plans then sit on executives’ bookshelves for the next 12 months.